Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

   case, the terminal node's value is provided given that it can not be inferred.
 - `nonInclusionParent` for a parent node that lacks the desired child.

+The `depth` field indicates the depth of the terminal node of the search, and is provided to assist proof verification.

 The `elements` array consists of the fewest node values that can be hashed together with the provided leaves to produce the root.
 The contents of the `elements` array is kept in left-to-right order: if a node is present in the